uu-afp/uu-afp.github.io/about.md

 #### Venue

-The lecture and lab sessions will be run online.
-We will have live lectures in the (European) afternoon, but recordings will be made available if this does not work for you.
-There will be supervised labs to help you practice with the material from the lectures, also held online.
+The lecture and lab sessions will be run in person in Utrecht.
+At the moment, we are not planning to offer hybrid lectures or remote attendance&emdash;but we are monitoring developments surrounding the pandemic closely.

 #### Costs

-We ask for a small registration fee of €50 to help cover the costs of running the summer school.
-If you are keen to attend the summer school, but unable to pay the registration fee, please contact the organizers.
-We are more than happy to waive the fee, if this makes your participation difficult.
+We charge a registration fee of €250 (for students) and €750 (for professionals).
+There is an additional housing fee of €200 euros, if you need accommodation in Utrecht.
+Note that this registration fee includes course materials, coffee, lunches and dinners throughout the week.
+If the registration fee is problematic for you *for any reason at all*, please email the organisers and we can try to offer you a discounted rate or a fee waiver.

 #### Questions?